TimeMachine1994/081925-SvelteTweb/MOBILE_CAMERA_STREAMING_GUIDE.md

    - Best quality and lowest latency
    - Position/resize as needed
    - Mix with other cameras/sources
-   - Stream to memorial page via main stream
+   - Stream to event page via main stream

 ---